morpho-matters/morpholib/docs/guides/modifiers.md

 mation.play()
 ```
 We'll now define a clock actor with its parameter value `t` initially set to 0.
-The idea will be `t=0` will correspond to focusing exclusively on the rotation square, and `t=1` will correspond to focusing exclusively on the moving point, and middle values interpolating between the two focuses.
+The idea will be `t=0` will correspond to focusing exclusively on the rotating square, and `t=1` will correspond to focusing exclusively on the moving point, and middle values interpolating between the two focuses.
 ```python
 # Create invisible clock actor initialized to parameter t=0
 clock = mainlayer.Actor(morpho.Skit(t=0))